-1. Splish, Splash, They Like to Take Baths
+1. Hummingbirds Like to Take Baths

 Like all birds, hummingbirds bathe to keep their feathers in top condition.
 They’re especially fond of misters and fountains, where they seem to love playing in the spray.
 Give them a place to bathe by adding a simple solar-powered fountain to your existing bird bath, or go the extra mile and build your own hummingbird mister to attract hummingbirds in need of a shower.

-Many hummingbirds use spiderweb silk to build and anchor their tiny nests.
+In addition to eating bugs, many hummingbirds use spiderweb silk to build and anchor their tiny nests.
 The unique flexibility of spiderweb silk allows the nest to expand as the baby hummers grow from the size of jellybean eggs to full-grown birds in the space of just a few weeks.
 During nesting season (mid to late spring in cold-winter climates, and year-round in warm areas), allow spiderwebs to accumulate in your garden rather than knocking them down.
 This may help attract hummingbirds looking for a place to nest.

 Hummingbirds, especially males, sometimes arrive in their northern nesting grounds before flowers have started to bloom.
 Where can they find the sweet treats they need for energy?
 Tree sap!
 Hummingbirds are known to follow sapsuckers around and drink sap from the holes they drill in trees like maple, birch, and hickory.
 Plant some of these trees in your own yard to attract hummingbirds that arrive in early spring, along with their sapsucker friends.